turtlebot/turtlebot4-user-manual/troubleshooting/faq.md

 If topics are not visible on the Raspberry Pi, you may need to restart the Create® 3 application through the portal, or reboot the robot.
 {% endtab %}
 {% tab create3_topics jazzy %}
-First, make sure that the Raspberry Pi's `RMW_IMPLEMENTATION` matches the one supported by your Create® 3 firmware.
+First, make sure that the Raspberry Pi's `RMW_IMPLEMENTATION` matches the one supported by your Create® 3 firmware and that your Create® 3's firmware is version `I.*.*`.
 Reinstall the Create® 3 firmware or change the Raspberry Pi's RMW if needed.

-If the RMW implementations match, run the `turtlebot4-setup` command and use the "Reset Create3" option to reconfigure the Create® 3's domain ID, namespace, and discovery server settings.

 Check that the Create® 3's topics are visible in the `_do_not_use` namespace:
 ```bash